IshankMittal/Discord-image-generation-bot-through-Stable-Diffusion-AUTOMATIC1111-/README.md

 Usage

+Usage

-In any Discord channel where the bot is added, use:
+In any Discord channel where the bot is added:

-!image a futuristic cyberpunk bike

-The bot will generate an AI image, send it to Discord, and store it locally.
+1. Type `/`
+2. Select `image` from the slash command menu
+3. Enter a text prompt
+4. Press Enter

+Example:
+Generate an image with the prompt "a futuristic cyberpunk bike".

+why Slash Commands

+This bot uses Discord slash commands instead of traditional prefix commands.
+Slash commands provide a modern, structured interface and do not require message content access.